Enselic/rust/src/doc/unstable-book/src/compiler-flags/on-broken-pipe.md

 ## `-Zon-broken-pipe=kill`

-Set the `SIGPIPE` handler to `SIG_DFL`.
+Set the `SIGPIPE` handler to `SIG_DFL` before invoking `fn main()`.
 This will result in your program getting killed if it tries to write to a closed pipe.
 This is normally what you want if your program produces textual output.

 When spawning child processes, `SIGPIPE` will not be touched.
 This normally means child processes inherit `SIG_DFL` for `SIGPIPE`.